Gallahorn/Ultraviolence/README.md

 ## 6. Click on the 3 dots on Modlist Installation Location and choose where you want to install your modlist.

-    Install the list on the same drive as where you have cyberpunk installed.
+ ### - Install the list on the same drive as where you have cyberpunk installed.

 ![image](https://github.com/Gallahorn/Ultraviolence/assets/13502434/84adc015-e782-46e0-9f0a-3bf578773abc)

 ## 7. When you have made all the choices it should look something like this.
-    Wabbajack will a download folder by it self.
+  - Wabbajack will a download folder by it self.
 You can if you want change that if you want to have your downloads somewhere else.

-If you are doing a update of the list make sure you check the "Overwrite Installation"
+- If you are doing a update of the list make sure you check the "Overwrite Installation"

 ![image](https://github.com/Gallahorn/Ultraviolence/assets/13502434/19988911-cff1-41e8-82c7-9699fedda9c2)

 ## 8. Click the play button.
-    If you are updating the list check the Overwrite Installation but only if you update.

 ![image](https://github.com/Gallahorn/Ultraviolence/assets/13502434/d46616b2-87cc-4b96-8992-fd0c53459a10)